remoteit/installer/readme.md

 ## Install

-### All type of Linux
+### All types of Linux

-The easiest way to install remote.it on a Debian system is to run the following on the command line:
+The easiest way to install remote.it on a Linux system is to run the following on the command line:

 ```
 curl -LkO https://raw.githubusercontent.com/remoteit/installer/master/scripts/auto-install.sh
 chmod +x ./auto-install.sh
 sudo ./auto-install.sh
 ```
+This script tests all available daemon architectures, then downloads a compatible package.
+If your system is Debian based, a deb package file will be downloaded and installed.
+Otherwise a tar file is downloaded and installed.

 Now you should have the `connectd` tools installed on your system.
 To run the installer, type: